sungnga/react-revents/README.md

 - In EventDashboard.jsx file:
   - Import the firestoreService() custom hook: `import useFirestoreCollection from '../../../app/hooks/useFirestoreCollection';`
   - Import the listenToEvents() action: `import { listenToEvents } from '../eventActions';`
-  - Import the listenToEventsFromFirestore function: `import { listenToEventsFromFirestore } from '../../../app/firestore/firestoreService';`
+  - Import the listenToEventsFromFirestore query function: `import { listenToEventsFromFirestore } from '../../../app/firestore/firestoreService';`
   - Instead of using useEffect() hook, we're going to use the firestoreService() hook
     - This custom hook takes query, data, and deps parameters as an object
     ```javascript